Dynatrace/Dynatrace-AppMon-Chef/README.md

 Download the Dynatrace Collector installer from [downloads.dynatrace.com](http://downloads.dynatrace.com) and place the artifact as `dynatrace-collector.jar` in the cookbook's `files` directory.
 Alternatively, you can make the installer available as an *HTTP* or *FTP* resource and point the Chef Recipe to the right location via the `node['dynatrace']['collector']['linux']['installer']['file_url']` attribute.
 Please refer to `attributes/collector.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::collector]` in a runlist.

-**Note:** make sure that attributes related to the Collector's memory configuration are set in accordance to the [Dynatrace Deployment Guide](https://community.dynatrace.com/community/display/DOCDT62/Deployment+Guide).
+**Note:** make sure that attributes related to the Collector's memory configuration are set in accordance to the [Memory Configuration](https://community.dynatrace.com/community/display/DOCDT60/Collector+Configuration#CollectorConfiguration-MemoryConfiguration) section of the [Collector Configuration](https://community.dynatrace.com/community/display/DOCDT60/Collector+Configuration) documentation.

 ### java_agent